emanuel-braz/my_dev_tools/README.md

     - Play Tic Tac Toe 🀄️
     - Play T-Rex Runner 🦖

-- Add Messenger Call fake sounds 🔊 (It may save you from a boring meeting)
+- Messenger Call fake sounds 🔊 (It may save you from a boring meeting)

+- My Notes Board: A simple board to keep your notes

 ### Requirements
 - Android Debug Bridge (adb) for Android emulator or devices